 Simultaneously, we are also working to improve our algorithms for ethnicity estimation.
-Future ethnicity updates will include an improvement to our statistical methodology that will more fully leverage information in genetic data to reveal even more details about population history.
+Future ethnicity updates may include improvements to our statistical methodology that will more fully leverage information in genetic data to reveal even more details about population history.
 Along the way, we always perform thorough testing, involving analyses like those described above.
 These tests inform the focus of our improvements and help refine our improvements as necessary.